Manny Pacquiao’s Next Fight: Could Face Undefeated Up-And-Comer From Down Under

 But Arum cautions that Pacquiao may still decide to bypass Horn as well as Khan, opting instead for a better-known opponent who could bring in big pay-per-view bucks in the United States, the primary market for big-money boxing.

-Finally, Arum admitted that he still could not determine when Pacquiao would fight next.

-“We are discussing various places, but obviously the fight finance is always there as part of making the fight, so that’s not a problem.”
+Finally, however, Arum admitted that he still could not determine when Pacquiao would fight next, saying “We are discussing various places, but obviously the fight finance is always there as part of making the fight, so that’s not a problem.”

 [Featured Image By Christian Petersen/Getty Images]